github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables.md

 For example, you can use configuration variables to set default values for parameters passed to build tools at an organization level, but then allow repository owners to override these parameters on a case-by-case basis.

 When you define configuration variables, they are automatically available in the `vars` context.
-For more information, see "[Using the `vars` context to access configuration variable values](#using-the-vars-context-to-access-configuration-variable-values)".
+For more information, see [Using the `vars` context to access configuration variable values](#using-the-vars-context-to-access-configuration-variable-values).

 ### Configuration variable precedence